-If you’re sick and tired of spending your money on Amsterdam, there are multiple things you can do in The Hague for free!
+If you’re sick and tired of spending your money in Amsterdam, there are multiple things you can do in The Hague for free!
 Because let’s be honest, Amsterdam is way too full of tourists and the prices are through the roof.

-7Free things to do in The Hague: Check out Binnenhof
+7Free in the Hague: check out Binnenhof

-It’s hard to miss and it’s totally for free — Binnenhof!
+It’s hard to miss and it’s totally free — Binnenhof!
 Located in the heart of The Hague is a fascinating complex of buildings constructed primarily in the 13th century.
 From the front, the Binnenhof is a picturesque building with the enchanting Hofvijver pond in the forefront.

-The inside of the Binnenhof is simply striking.
-Standing in the courtyard makes you feel like you have been transported back in time.
+The inside of the Binnenhof is striking as well.
+Standing in the courtyard makes you feel like you’ve been transported back in time.
 And the best part is that you get to experience all of this for free!

 6Visit the Peace Palace

 When exploring The Hague, the Peace Palace is an absolute must-visit.
 Aside from housing the International Court of Justice, it’s also a very impressive building.
 And while going into the grounds of the Peace Palace will cost you a few euros, exploring the small museum in the front is free.

 Plus, for some truly Instagram-worthy material, you can always take photos in front of the gate.
 It also sounds really cool when you tell your foreign friends you went to the International Court of Justice.

 5Free summer vibes: the beach